kattkieru/darkplaces-slay/README.md

 # slay
 Darkplaces-based Quake 1 engine and tools

+Mac and Windows supported right now.
-Only Mac supported right now; Windows to follow.
-Requires a recent version of Xcode.
+* Mac requires a recent version of Xcode.
 Tested currently on 10.15.
 Currently the drawing is incorrect.
+* Windows has been tested with MSVC 2017.

 To build: